nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 At more or less the same time, Sram blew many minds with the launch of their first electronic drivetrain system called AXS.
 As a software engineer and technology interested person, I had to own one as soon as it came out.
 I went for the X01 version and it served a happy life on a Kona Process 153 for three years, until an unknown thief decided that it needed a new owner.
 It never missed a shift and worked great, with ample battery life and a comparably easy setup.
 I also liked the looks of ditching a cable (well two, if you also factor in wireless dropper posts).
 I never, never had an issue with it.

 ![Kona Process 153](/assets/drivetrain/IMG_1917.HEIC)
-*Sram Eagle AXS on my Kona Process 153 - still working flawlessly after 3 years of abuse.*
+*Sram Eagle AXS on my Kona Process 153 - still working flawlessly after 3 years of abuse in 2022.*

 Yet, I went back to cable actuated drivetrains for my next build.
 Not because I disliked Eagle AXS, but because I didn’t see the point of adding complexity and cost to a perfectly fine system.